Top 29 Data Engineer Interview Questions And Answers

 Whatever your story may be, don’t hold back or shy away.
 And while you are sharing, keep highlighting the skills that you have learned along the way and the excellent work you have done.

 However, don’t start storytelling.
-Start with your educational background a little and then reach to the part when you knew you wanted to be a data engineer.
-And then move on how you reach here.
+Start with your educational background a little, and then reach the part when you know you want to be a data engineer.
+And then move on to how you reached here.

 Answer: You must answer this question honestly.
-Not every aspect of all the jobs is easy and your interviewer knows that.
-The aim of this question is not to pinpoint your weakness but to know how you work through things you find difficult to deal with.
+Not every aspect of all the jobs is easy, and your interviewer knows that.
+The aim of this question is not to pinpoint your weaknesses but to know how you work through things you find difficult to deal with.

-You can say something like, “As a data engineer I find it hard to complete the request of all the departments in a company where most of them often come up with conflicting demands.
+You can say something like, “As a data engineer, I find it hard to complete the requests of all the departments in a company where most of them often come up with conflicting demands.
 So, I often find it challenging to balance them accordingly.

-Q #3) Tell us an incident where you were supposed to bring data together from various sources but faced unexpected issues and how did you resolve it?
+Q #3) Tell us about an incident where you were supposed to bring data together from various sources but faced unexpected issues, and how you resolved them?

-Answer: This question is an opportunity for you to demonstrate your problem-solving skills and how you adapt to the sudden plan changes.
-The question could be addressed generally or specifically with context to data engineering.
-If you haven’t been through such an experience you can deliver a hypothetical answer.
+Answer: This question is an opportunity for you to demonstrate your problem-solving skills and how you adapt to sudden plan changes.
+The question could be addressed specifically with context to data engineering.
+If you haven’t been through such an experience, you can deliver a hypothetical answer.

 Q #4) How is the job of a data engineer different from that of a data architect?

-Answer: This question is meant to check if you understand that there are differences within the team of a data warehouse.
+Answer: This question checks if you understand that there are differences within the team of a data warehouse.
 You can’t go wrong with the answer.
 The responsibilities of both of them overlap or vary depending on what the database maintenance department or the company needs.

-Managing the servers and building the architecture of the data system of a company is the responsibility of a data architect.
+Managing the servers and building the architecture of a company’s data system is the responsibility of a data architect.
 And the work of a data engineer is to test and maintain that architecture.
-Along with that, we, data engineers, make sure that the data that is made available to the analysts is of high quality and reliable.”
+Along with that, we, data engineers, make sure that the data that is made available to the analysts is of high quality and reliable.

 Technical Interview Questions